unknown321/mgsv_emulator/README.md

 Types of encryption implemented: COMMON, COMPOUND.

+# Requirements

+Python 3, Percona Server 5.7 (or some alternative with json support), Apache 2 + mod_wsgi or something that can handle python wsgi scripts

 # Encryption details
 Every message between server and client is encrypted using blowfish algorythm.
 Unfortunately it slightly differs from realisation provided here (https://www.schneier.com/academic/blowfish/download.html), so I had to rewrite it from scratch.